angelxuanchang/nlp-class/hw0.md

 The grading is split up into the following components:

-* Group setup done on Coursys.
+* Group setup done on Canvas.
 * GitLab setup including adding instructor and TA as Developer to the repository.
 * dev scores (see Table below)
 * test scores (see Table below)